 PROV, VA 538 Department of Crown Lands and Survey, VPRS 18185 General Correspondence Files (Botanic Gardens), RBGV04174, Descriptions of Camellias, 1947-1956,

 This is the minimum information that someone needs to find a record that we hold.

 - The brief citation appears in the search results for, and on the catalogue page of, each record in our collection.

 - Sometimes a little more information (generally a date) is needed to uniquely identify a record in a series.

 - For an online citation you can use the catalogue reference as anchor text for the URL.

 Citation elements explained

-Refer to Copyright for researchers for information on copyright and publishing public records.
+Refer to our information on copyright for researchers if you wish to reproduce public records.